 A Day of Shopping: Shopping in the downtown region is sure to produce some distinctive finds, as the shops here specialize in one-of-a-kind merchandise that can't be found anywhere else.
 Elite boutiques mix with funky little college-centric vintage shops, and galleries can be found around virtually every corner, showcasing the famous local and regional artists that have put the local art scene on the map.
 Foodies will find ample bakeries, wine and cheese shops, and other fun little shops to explore, (including a locally acclaimed store that specializes solely in Italian Olive Oils), and souvenir seekers will find plenty of treasures to take back home.
 Bring your wallet and your walking shoes, because Wilmington is truly a treasure trove of fantastic shopping.

 A Day of Sightseeing: Many of Wilmington's most distinguished and well-known sites are located within the downtown, making a day of exploring the highlights an easy, on-foot adventure.
 Sightseers will want to stop by the USS Battleship North Carolina anchored along the riverfront, theBurgwin Wright House, Bellamy Mansion and Latimer House, three historic pre-Civil War estates, or visit the local museums.
-The Cape Fear Museum, Childrens Museum of Wilmington, and Cape Fear Serpentarium can all be found here, making a day within the confines of Wilmington's downtown a full, educational, and gratifying experience.
+The Cape Fear Museum, and Childrens Museum of Wilmington can be found here, making a day within the confines of Wilmington's downtown a full, educational, and gratifying experience.

 A Night at the Theater: Wilmington's theater scene is nothing short of outstanding, thanks in no small part to its connection to major Hollywood studios which film in the area on a regular basis.
 The heart of the theater scene is in the downtown region, where visitors will find nearly a dozen community theaters that host exceptional productions.
 Head over to Thalian Hall, which has been the home to thousands of productions without pause since it was first opened in 1858, or buy a couple tickets for the latest show at City Stage at Level 5 in the heart of the downtown area.
 This historic building features a rooftop bar with incredible views of the city during intermission, as well as a small but refined 220 seat century-old theater without a bad seat in the house.
 From Shakespeare to musicals, every genre is well-represented, making it easy for theater lovers everywhere to enjoy multiple nights exploring the arts scene.